-An NFL player has been suspended by the league for for using medical marijuana to treat pain associated with inflammatory bowel disease so severe that he required intestinal surgery.
-He’s been using medical cannabis to treat his condition for years, and this isn’t the first time it’s gotten in the way of his football career.
+An NFL player has been suspended by the league for using medical marijuana to treat pain associated with inflammatory bowel disease so severe that he required intestinal surgery.

 The NFL suspended Buffalo Bills offensive tackle Seantrel Henderson for 10 games for what the player’s agent tells The Associated Press stems from his client using marijuana to relieve the effects of Crohn’s disease.